Courses and Requirements

 129F,S Native American Spiritualities.

 In order to develop a broad understanding of the religious lives of Native Americans, we explore diverse practices and worldviews.
 We begin with an examination of how Native American worldviews are unique and differ from modern-Western worldviews.
 With this grounding, we delve into explorations of the multifaceted history of Native American traditions including the Ghost Dance, the Sun Dance, religious freedom issues pertaining to the use of peyote, struggles over sacred places, and complex native engagements with Christianity.
 (Writing-intensive.)
-(Oral Presentations.)
-Open to first year students only.
 (Same as American Studies 129.)
 Maximum enrollment, 20.
 Meredith Moss.

 133F,S American Freedom and Religious Thought.

 The Bible has been used throughout American history to justify various oppressions including slavery, gender inequality, and homophobia.
 Through exploring the biblical material that has historically supported such injustices, and the religious thought that has contributed to liberation movements, this course will seek to discover the meanings of the defining American mantra of “freedom.”
 We will examine such “theological” thinkers as Jefferson, Lincoln, Frederick Douglass, Harriet Beecher Stowe, Reinhold Niebuhr, Martin Luther King, Jr., Malcolm X, Elizabeth Cady Stanton, and James Baldwin.
-(Oral Presentations.)
 (Proseminar.)
 20 hours of a community-based internship in a local non-profit is a required component of this class.
 Maximum enrollment, 16.
 Jeff McArn.

 What constitutes the sacred in south Asia?
 Is it a person, place, river, hill, temple or nature/ecology?
 Where and how did the notion of sacrality emerge in South Asia?
 Is it linked exclusively to religious institutions or is it found in the daily lives of people?
 This course will examine these questions by exploring the multiple religious traditions of South Asia and examining their essential beliefs, doctrines, institutions, rituals and popular practices through a study of texts, material culture, films and ethnographic accounts.
 (Writing-intensive.)
 Maximum enrollment, 20.
 Abhishek Amar.